Metropolitan Police: VIP abuse inquiry officer faces gross misconduct investigation

 Because Mr Rodhouse left the Met more than 12 months before the IOPC investigation began, the watchdog said it would now enter into a consultation period regarding a disciplinary hearing.

-BBC News has contacted the Met and the NCA for comment.
+BBC News has contacted the NCA for comment.